 These providers work together to meet the patient and family's needs and significantly reduce their suffering.
 For more information about hospice, see www.hospicenet.org.
 (See "Hospice: Philosophy of care and appropriate utilization in the United States".)

 Significant progress has been made in the treatment of metastatic melanoma over the past decade.
-Two drugs that stimulate the immune system, high dose interleukin-2 (IL-2) and ipilimumab, and the targeted drug vemurafenib are often effective for controlling metastatic melanoma and prolong life in some people.
-However, both forms of immunotherapy (IL-2 and ipilimumab) can be associated with severe side effects, and the duration of benefits is not certain.
-Targeted therapy with vemurafenib has also improved overall survival in some melanoma patients.
-This may be surprising, but it is exciting to finally achieve this progress towards making lives of melanoma patients better.
+Two drugs that stimulate the immune system, high dose interleukin-2 (IL-2) and ipilimumab, and the targeted drug vemurafenib are effective for controlling metastatic melanoma and prolonging life in some people.
+However, both forms of immunotherapy (IL-2 and ipilimumab) can be associated with severe side effects, while prolonged tumor shrinkage that continues after stopping treatment is seen in only about half of the patients who exhibit tumor shrinkage.
+Targeted therapy with vemurafenib has also been shown to improve overall survival in the majority of patients whose tumors contain BRAF mutations.
+However, continued treatment with targeted therapy is required for benefit to persist.

 In deciding what treatment is right for you, you and your family must consider the risks and benefits of each option according to your values and preferences.